- Bachelor Degrees

 New students who have been accepted to the bachelor’s program will be required to schedule an advising appointment for course planning.
 During your advising appointment, you will receive a planning guide, course descriptions, an online reference guide, campus resources and will participate in creating your semester-by-semester graduation plan.

 Contact your assigned bachelor degree advisor anytime you have questions about your degree audit.
-You can email your assigned advisor directly by clicking on their name at the top of your myGPS worksheet or request a bachelor advising appointment using the links below, with the available methods (phone, MS Teams or on-campus) varying by campus.
+You can email your assigned advisor directly by clicking on their name at the top of your myGPS worksheet or request a bachelor advising appointment using the links below, with appointments available by phone, MS Teams, or on-campus.

 How to Read Your myGPS Degree Audit